Cross Types, Symbolic Meaning, and Cultural Significance Through History

 The Cross of Lorraine

-One can notice different variants of the cross of Lorraine, but the most common variant is with two horizontal bars of the same length on a vertical post.
+• Cross of Lorraine has various variants, with the most common featuring two horizontal bars of equal length on a vertical post.

 Image by Guillaume Bonzoms from Pixabay